Home > Resources > FAQs & GUIDES

 What is an Enduring Guardian?

 An Enduring Guardian is somebody who can make specific health and medical decisions on your behalf if you are incapable of doing so yourself.
 These might include arranging in-patient stays in a care facility, organising services for you and giving consent to medical procedures.
 Enduring Guardianship comes into effect only if you lose capacity.
+As with Powers of Attorney, Enduring Guardianships cease to operate when you die.

 Who is the best person to be my Enduring Guardian?